 Showing books by Edith Wharton

-This beautiful edition of the original British release is in near fine condition.
-The pages are tight and appear unread, and the book is tight, square, and unmarked.
-The dust jacket is near fine, while the blue cloth boards and bright gilt lettering on the spine add to its elegance.
-First published in 1905, the novel is centering on Lily Bart, a socialite whose beauty and charm can’t save her from social and financial decline.
-A master observer of upper-class life, Edith Wharton delivers a timeless critique of wealth, status, and the cost of independence.
+This beautiful first printing is in fine condition.
+The pages are tight and appear unread, and the book remains square, clean, and unmarked.
+The dust jacket is unblemished, while the blue cloth boards and bright gilt lettering on the spine lend it an elegant appearance.
+First published in 1905, this novel centers on Lily Bart, a captivating socialite whose beauty and charm cannot save her from social and financial ruin.
+With her keen eye for the subtleties of upper-class society, Edith Wharton crafts a timeless critique of wealth, privilege, and the price of independence.

 This lovely softcover edition is in fine condition with no marks or tears and shows absolutely minimal shelf wear.
 This book is a collection of essays and travel writings by Edith Wharton, compiled and edited by Sarah Bird Wright.
 This collection provides insights into her reactions to diverse cultures, landscapes, and historical sites, highlighting her wit, perceptiveness, and appreciation for art and architecture.
 The essays capture both her personal reflections and cultural critiques, including her experiences in places like Italy, France, and Morocco.
 Wharton's writing in these pieces combines her love of detailed description with her social insights, giving readers a glimpse into the experiences and reflections that shaped her worldview and, subsequently, her novels.